ory/fosite/README.md

 Fosite does not ship a storage implementation.
 This is intended, because requirements vary with every environment.
 You can find a reference implementation at [storage/memory.go](storage/memory.go).
-This storage fulfills requirements from all OAuth2 and OpenID Conenct handlers.
+This storage fulfills requirements from all OAuth2 and OpenID Connect handlers.

 ### Extensible handlers